 - Can of Large Green olives with pimentos

-- Pepper (no need for salt as the ham is salty)
+- Pepper to taste (no need for salt as the ham is salty)

 - Make sure that the ham is cold.